prabaharravichandran/SegmentationofBreedingPlotfromUAVOrthomosaics/README.md

-# Training SegmentAnything & Detectron2 models for segmenting breeding plots from UAV orthomosaics
+# Training SegmentAnything & Detectron2 models for segmenting breeding plots in UAV orthomosaics

 This project involves developing a custom Detectron2 model to detect breeding plots in orthomosaics.
 The workflow incorporates Label Studio for image annotation, which integrates with a PostgreSQL for data management.